OriolFilter/Elphelt/docs/ComboStructure/SGh_Berry/IAD jP.md

     https://www.youtube.com/playlist?list=PL6ZUzEhM_rdAV_BcgvQ0sJ34EcyP4-OOi

-If we shoot the berry with SG.H, we are able to fit an IAD j.P.
+If we shoot the berry with `SG.H`, we have enough time to fit an `IAD` into a 6f move, this being `j.P`.

 On Midweights and heavyweights is more stable.

-On lightweights instead, unless you are in the corner where you might be able to do something like IAD j.PSD, it's not possible to get something out of it.
+On Lightweights instead, unless you are in the corner where you might be able to do something like IAD j.PSD, it's not possible to get something out of it (except very specific characters).

-Maybe on May it's possible to IAD j.PP dl.H, but that's besides the point.

-Everything tested has been done **MIDSCREEN** meaning that in the corner it's **very likely** that routing into `j.D > 2H` or `j.D > 2P/c.S/f.S` are possible.
+Everything tested has been tested **MIDSCREEN** meaning that in the corner it's **very likely** that routing into `j.D > 2H` or `j.D > 2P/c.S/f.S` are possible.

 Nevertheless, don't do this.